If you’re looking to design and print your own custom t-shirts, you’ve likely encountered these two terms — DTG printing and screen printing.

 - Bold graphics or typographic t-shirts designs

-- Designs with just a few different colors
+- Designs with just a few colors

 How Do DTG Printed Shirts and Screen Printed Shirts Compare?